 In 2004, the Ministry of Education (EDUC) engaged Engineers and Geoscientists British Columbia, with support from the University of British Columbia Civil Engineering Department, to assist with the implementation of a seismic upgrade program for BC schools.
 This included the development of seismic assessment tools and guidelines for the performance-based seismic retrofit of BC school buildings.

-The advice and technical assistance of Engineers and Geoscientists BC in this area has been provided to the EDUC through the association’s Seismic Peer Review Committee.
+The advice and technical assistance of Engineers and Geoscientists BC in this area has been provided to the EDUC through the organization’s Seismic Peer Review Committee.
 The committee is comprised of professional engineers with specific expertise in seismic assessment and retrofits of buildings, appointed by the Council of Engineers and Geoscientists BC.

 The EDUC has also worked with Engineers and Geoscientists BC to fund the establishment of a Technical Review Board consisting of structural and geotechnical engineers.
 The board provides technical reviews of Seismic Project Identification Reports (SPIRs), responds to questions and comments regarding the application of the guidelines, and advises the Seismic Peer Review Committee on innovative seismic retrofit techniques which should proceed to formal testing.

 Engineers and Geoscientists BC has endorsed a number of technical guidelines for the seismic retrofitting of schools in British Columbia.
 The most recent, released in June 2017, are the Seismic Retrofit Guidelines, 3rd Edition (SRG-3).
 The guidelines utilize a performance-based methodology for the seismic assessment and retrofit of BC school buildings.

 The guidelines, as detailed below, have evolved over time with enhancements and improvements being made as each edition was developed and published: